haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial10_dockerization_for_production.md

     3. Higher load on Django server
     4. Some static files might not load at all

+In `web` part:

+why we use `ports: -"8000:8000"` in `docker-compose.dev.yml`, but use `expose: -8000` in `docker-compose.prod.yml`?

+`ports` makes the port accessible from outside Docker (your local machine or internet).

+And `expose` only exposes ports between containers in the same Docker network.
+It does NOT make ports accessible from outside Docker.

+We need ports in dev because we need to access Django directly via localhost:8000 (No reverse proxy needed (i.e. Nginx)).

+In production, since all traffic goes through Nginx reverse proxy.
+Django should not be directly accessible from internet.
+Nginx handles the public port mapping

 In `nginx` part:

 * `build: ./nginx`: Builds image using the Dockerfile in nginx directory